aws/aws-cdk/tools/@aws-cdk/node-bundle/README.md

 Commands:
-  node-bundle validate  Validate the package is ready for bundling node-bundle write     Write the bundled version of the project to a temp directory node-bundle pack      Create the tarball node-bundle fix       Fix whatever we can for bundling
+  node-bundle validate  Validate the package is ready for bundling node-bundle write     Write the bundled version of the project to a temp directory node-bundle pack      Write the bundle and create the tarball

 Options:
   --entrypoint      List of entrypoints to bundle             [array] [required]